-According to the sources I've found, this remains the only known unassisted triple play ever made by a catcher in organized baseball, across any level of the game.
+According to the sources I've found, these two plays remain the only known unassisted triple plays ever made by a catcher in organized baseball, from the high school level on up.

-This play sounds incredibly cool and leaves me wishing there was a video of it, somewhere, as unlikely as that is.
+These plays sound incredibly cool and leaves me wishing there were videos of them, somewhere, as unlikely as that is.

 My only hope is that it will one day happen on a bigger stage, and captured on film.

 Who knows?
-Maybe a catcher can one day became the MLB's 16th player to turn an unassisted triple play!
+Maybe a catcher can one day become the MLB's 16th player to turn an unassisted triple play!